odaridavid/Clean-MVVM-ArchComponents/README.md

  The details Screen displays character information after viewmodel receives data from the usecase.The data is bound to the UI through Data binding.

- The Character Details are displayed by satisfying constraints to various views using the constraint layout which flattens our view hierarchy and avoids nesting of multiple layouts for displaying complex objects.

  The views displaying character data are logically  grouped by constraint layout Group widget making it simpler to enable and disable a large set of views.